 We take the view that child-on-child abuse does happen, even if it is not reported.
-Therefore, on the advice of the TWSP we have implemented a risk assessment to help to minimise the risk of child-on-child abuse.
+Therefore, on the advice of the TWSP and through engaging with the Farrer & Co toolkit, we implement a risk and needs assessment to help to minimise the risk of child-on-child abuse.

-As per the advice of TWSP, we refer to safety planning and support which is used for individual children in response to an alleged or actual incident child-on-child abuse, including sexual violence and where appropriate, incidents of sexual harassment.
+As per the advice of TWSP, we refer to 'safety planning and support', which is used for individual children in response to an alleged or actual incident of child-on-child abuse, including sexual violence and where appropriate, incidents of sexual harassment.